*** Updated 23 Nov 2020 ***

 A single pack must work harder than two packs to cool the cabin to a given temperature.
 Hence the APU must supply higher bleed air pressures to assure proper environmental control system operation.
 This higher pressure requires a greater Inlet Guide Vane (IGV) open position than that required for 2–pack operation.
 Since there is less airflow required to operate 1–pack than is needed, a significant amount of unused bleed air is exhausted through the Surge Control Valve (SCV).
 This higher IGV open position and large quantity of unused air translates into higher APU fuel burn and higher EGTs during 1–pack operation.
 Also, the high airflow levels exhausting through the surge control valve increases the overall APU generated noise by 2dbA.
 With 2 packs supplying the cabin cooling requirements the pressure requirement is lower, resulting in lower turbine inlet temperatures, EGTs and far less unused air being discharged through the surge valve.

-Boeing has started flight tests of a Solid Oxide Fuel Cell (SOFC) APU.
-The SOFC uses jet fuel as the reformer in the proton exchange membrane to give a 440kW APU that is 75% efficient compared to the conventional 40-45% efficient APU's.
-This would give a typical fuel saving of 1,360t for a 737 over a year.
-It is actually a hybrid gas turbine / fuel cell due to the sudden surges in demand eg engine starts and gear retraction etc. The SOFC will use air from a compressor passed through a heat exchanger for its gas turbine section.
-A potential drawback is that it has a 40min start-up time, so it would have to remain on for the whole day and depending upon its noise levels this could be a problem at airports which require the APU to be shutdown during the turnaround.
-The technology for the SOFC APU to replace the current APU is not likely to be available until at least 2015.
+Back in 2003 Boeing conducted tests of a Solid Oxide Fuel Cell (SOFC) APU.
+The SOFC uses jet fuel as the reformer in the proton exchange membrane to give a 440kW APU that is 75% efficient compared to the conventional 40-45% efficient APUs.
+This could give a typical fuel saving of 1,360t for a 737 over a year.
+It was actually a hybrid gas turbine / SOFC due to the sudden surges in demand eg engine starts and gear retraction etc. The SOFC would use air from a compressor passed through a heat exchanger for its gas turbine section.